Full name of indicator: percentage of people regularly using 3,2,1 or no national language(s)

 This indicator shows the proportion of people in different population groups who speak one or more national language(s).
 A good command of one or more of Switzerland’s national languages can be seen as both a requirement and as the result of successful integration.

-Note: The actual source is concerned with the regular use of the national languages and not with the good command of languages.
+Note: The actual source is concerned with the habitual use of the national languages and not with the good command of languages.

-From 2014 to 2016, among the population without a migration background, 86% of people aged 15 and over said they spoke only one national language, 12% had two and 2% three.
+From 2017 to 2019, among the population without a migration background, 86% of people aged 15 and over said they spoke only one national language, 12% had two and 2% three.
 In the population with a migration background from the first generation, almost one in ten people said they had no national language in their linguistic repertory.
-75% of this same population group indicated one national language, 14% two national languages, and 1% three.
-In the second or subsequent generations, the regular use of two or three national languages is three to four times greater than the other population groups by migration status: 25% indicated two national languages in their linguistic repertory and 6% three.
-Fewer of them indicated only one language in their linguistic repertory.
+75% of this same population group indicated one national language, 13% two national languages, and 1% three.
+In the second or subsequent generations, the habitual use of two or three national languages is two to five times greater than the other population groups: 25% indicated two national languages in their linguistic repertory and 5% three.
+Fewer of them indicated only one language in their linguistic repertory (less than 1%).